Multiple Instruments Work Together for a Better View of Air Quality

 The results of this study clearly show a wave phenomenon occurring within the city limits that is caused by haze transport from other locations.
 The combined data detected several waves of haze as thick as a dust storm and successfully differentiated between dry/cool waves and wet/warm waves.
 It was found wet/warm waves impact air quality more than dry/cool waves.
 The wet/warm waves were observed staying in the local atmosphere longer, greatly reducing visibility and forming a heavy pollution layer about 400m thick for several days!

 Micro Pulse LiDAR technology plays a key role in such data synergy because its vertical aerosol profiling capability uses highly efficient and sensitive photon-counting detectors that produce information not provided by traditional sensors, such as dual polarization backscatter measurements.
-Also, as compared to other aerosol LiDARs, Micro Pulse LiDAR instruments from Hexagon offer stability against environmental factors, and strict and reliable calibration based on over ten years of development.
+Also, as compared to other aerosol LiDARs, Micro Pulse LiDAR instruments offer stability against environmental factors, and strict and reliable calibration based on over ten years of development.
 These advantages are particularly valuable when moving from qualitative observations to quantitative measurements.
 It also ensures reliable data synergy between different types of sensors.

 By integrating vertical and horizontal aerosol LiDAR data with temperature, relative humidity, wind speed and direction, etc., correlations can be developed that explain why a certain type of atmospheric distribution exists and predict how it is going to develop, based on a set of conditions.
 This comprehensive data set forms a complete 3D model of the atmosphere to support further research.